29 Essential Tips for Travelling to Fiji With Children© Tourism Fiji

 © Amazon

-Whether you’re travelling alone or with kids it’s best to have a bit of a travel medication kit ready.
+Whether you’re travelling alone or with kids, it’s best to have a bit of a travel medication kit ready.
+It’s important to note that while resorts on the mainland are within driving distance of pharmacies and supermarkets, the same cannot be said when heading to the outer islands.
 When buying medication, check the dosage for children and ask a pharmacist if you are unsure of what you can give to your kids.
 Your medication kit should include a pain and fever reducer, such as ibuprofen and/or acetaminophen, steroid cream for itching, antihistamine for allergic reactions, cough and cold medicine for older children, and a regular first aid kit with plasters/band-aids, antiseptic cream, etc. Check out our recommendations in What to Medication to Pack in Your First Aid Kit for Fiji.
 Remember, if you are bringing any prescription medication, make sure to declare it when you arrive at the airport in Fiji.

 … But make sure to check.
 This is another great way to teach responsibility and get your child feeling more involved in the holiday!